 The Medway Valley was formed by glacial meltwater cutting through the Arva Moraine.
 The moraine was deposited by two glaciers, one moving north from Lake Erie, the other south from Lake Huron, that pushed against each other 10,000 to 20,000 years ago.

-The geologic history of the area can be seen at steep, eroded river banks or slip faces, where horizontal layers of sediments are revealed.
-Several small tributary streams feed the river through steep-sided ravines.
+The geologic history of the area can be seen at steep, eroded creek banks or slip faces, where horizontal layers of sediments are revealed.
+Several small tributary streams feed the creek through steep-sided ravines.